Sign in

 React hook form is a library that simplifies form handling in React applications.
 It provides easy-to-use hooks for managing form state, validation, and submission.

-To integrate react hook form into your login page, you can use the useForm hook to create form handlers and validators.
-Here's an example of integrating react hook form:
+To integrate React Hook Form into your login page, you can use the useForm hook to create form handlers and validators.
+Here's an example of integrating React Hook Form:

 1const { register, handleSubmit, errors } = useForm();

 Form validation is crucial to ensure that users enter the correct information.
-React hook form provides a simple way to add validation rules to your form fields.
+React Hook Form provides a simple way to add validation rules to your form fields.
 Here's an example of adding validation to the login form:

 1<input name="username" ref={register({ required: true })} /> 2{errors.username && <p>Username is required</p>}

-Securing API requests is an essential part of redux jwt authentication.
+Securing API requests is an essential part of Redux JWT authentication.
 It involves setting up HTTP headers and handling protected API endpoints.

-To secure API requests, you need to include the JWT token in the HTTP authorization header.
 Here's an example of how to set up the authorization header using a helper function:

 1export default function authHeader() { 2 const token = localStorage.getItem('token'); 3 if (token) { 4 return { Authorization: 'Bearer ' + token }; 5 } else { 6 return {}; 7 } 8}